 - The UK is doing a great deal

 - Defence has an enduring and evolving need for medical treatment facilities of various types including a Role 3 deployable facility

-- The Role 3 deployable facility can be land or sea based, or even air deployed, but of we have a deployed force and that if that force is on or near the sea, it pretty much makes sense to have an afloat capability
+- The Role 3 deployable facility can be land or sea-based, or even air deployed, but if we have a deployed force and that if that force is on or near the sea, it pretty much makes sense to have an afloat capability

 Existing Capabilities and Previous Examples of Use to Guide Discussion

 Perhaps the most well-known hospital ship was the SS Uganda and her service during the Falklands conflict.
 She was converted from an educational cruise liner into a three ward hospital ships in a very short period of time and served with distinction throughout.

 More recent examples include…

 During the 1982 Falkland Islands conflict, the Contender Bezant was utilised as an aircraft transport, ferrying helicopters and Harriers south to the Falkland Islands.